 Check the journal itself for this information or alternatively, check the Ulrichsweb Global Serial Directory which is a comprehensive directory of 300,000+ serial titles covering 900 subject areas, to obtain this information.
 Details about each title including whether it is peer reviewed, is available in Ulrichs.

 Does the scope of the journal meet your needs?
 Is it relevant to your research?
 The Ulrichsweb Global Serial Directory can provide you with some of this information so it is a good starting point.
-In addition, the journal web site itself will give you more detailed inforamtion about the aim and scope of the journal.
+In addition, the journal website itself will give you more detailed information about the aim and scope of the journal.
 It would also be worthwhile reviewing table of contents of some issues of the journal.

-- ERA 2015 List of Submitted Journals – a spreadsheet of the Australian Research Council’s list of approx. 16,000 journal titles in which articles have previously been submitted.
+- ERA 2018 Journal List is a spreadsheet of the Australian Research Council’s list of approx. 25,000 journal titles in which articles have previously been submitted.
 The list can be searched more easily by journal title or by Field of Research from a database created by John Lamp of Deakin University here: ERA Current Outlets Access

-- Does the journal have a Journal Impact Factor, or SCImago Journal Ranking?
-To obtain that information, check the journal web site Consult the following tools:
+- Does the journal have an impact factor: Journal Impact Factor or CiteScore ?
+To obtain that information, check the journal website or consult the following tools:

 There are two other tools from publishers which may also prove useful for identifying relevant journals: